SaaS Infrastructure Details¶

 System or data partitions are not encrypted.
 But as explained earlier in this document, even in a case of mutual instances, everything is containerized and isolated by design thanks to Docker.

 Moreover, keys, application and database passwords are dedicated and different for each instance/project.

 We operate separated staging, preprod and production environments, that are exactly the same with the same backup and monitoring policy.

 We considered our demo as if we were one of our own customers!
 Testing and auditing it will give you the same results as if it was your own instance.

 LoadBalancer and Failover¶

 Currently the whole frontend stack is fully redundant with a round robin loadbalancer system.

 We can lose the half of our frontend stack without any disruption.
 The recovery process is fully automated and the convergence time is less than 1 minute.

 Disaster Recovery Plan - DRP¶

 If our datacenter is the victim of a major and critical issue and we lose all our production servers our service will be degraded during the recovery time.

 We currently don’t have a fully automated datacenter fallback process.
 However we have reserved resources in another Scaleway Datacenter where we can redeploy our full infrastructure and data with our automated scripts (thanks to our Infrastructure as Code policy).

 By design the DRP of a production client stack is just a basic migration process (redeploy, backup restoration and potential DNS changes) and each step is fully automated.

 We use our migration procedure at least once a month.
 Our DRP uses the same approach as all of our production and client instances and it’s is fully automated.

-If we need to restore from scratch our infrastrcture, we will continue to respect our SLA.
+If we need to restore our infrastrcture from scratch, we will continue to respect our SLA.

 General Data Protection Regulation - GDPR¶